cahna/luminary/README.md

 - [x] Add lapis console
 - [ ] Capture database queries
 - [ ] Handle rendering conditions from config
+- [ ] Allow user to create further entensions in the form of custom panels.
+Dynamically load panels. _in progress_
-- [ ] Capture & compile request stats
+- [ ] Capture & compile request stats _in progress_
-- [ ] Remove bootstrap/jquery/all unnecessary dependencies
+- [ ] Remove bootstrap/jquery/all unnecessary dependencies: http://css-tricks.com/dont-overthink-it-grids/
 - [ ] Write tests

 ## Dependencies ##

+Install via LuaRocks, MoonRocks, build into ngx-openresty, or manually include within your project.

 * jQuery \*
 * Twitter Bootstrap 3 \*
+* lapis
+* lapis-console
-* lapis-jshelper
+* lua-cjson

 \* Not included with this module, must be placed within your projects manually.